ExpHP/ExpHP.github.io/_posts/2018-09-16-lockout-part-1.md

 I honestly *could not tell you* what I thought `'a` represented in the above code.<br/>
 I truly *could not explain to you* my reasoning behind where it appears.<br/>

-I was merely capable of putting it in the right places on *intuition*.
+It was merely the case that, after two years of writing Rust, I *somehow* knew the places where it belonged.
+Was it habit?
+Operant conditioning?!

-What a sorry set of circumstances to have come so far and still understand **nothing!**
+What a sorry set of circumstances to have come so far yet still understand **nothing!**

 ### A light at the end of the tunnel